 Take a walk up the hills

-Brisighella is surrounded by three rocky hills, on top of which stand the fortified Castle (La Rocca), the Clock Tower and the Monticino Sanctuary.
+Brisighella is surrounded by three spurs, on top of which stand the fortified Castle (La Rocca), the Clock Tower, and the Monticino Sanctuary.

 The oldest and most interesting monument is the Castle, which was built in the 14th Century and is a superb example of medieval military architecture.
 From there, a lovely path leads to the Clock Tower.

 Bordered by cypresses and overlooking the vineyards, olive tree groves, and other cultivated land, the trail offers superb views of the rolling hills, painted in multiple shades of green.
-Luckily, there were only a few people the day I was there, so I savored every step, listening to the chirping birds and the whispering leaves.
+Luckily, there were only a few people the day I was there.
+Thus, I savored every step, listening to the chirping birds and the whispering leaves.